 Assessment – External Examination

-Paper 1 – Computational thinking and problem solving – 1 ½ hours Computational thinking, problem solving, code tracing and applied computing as well as theoretical knowledge of computer science.
+Paper 1 – Computational thinking and problem solving – written exam (50%) 2 hours: Computational thinking, problem solving, code tracing and applied computing as well as theoretical knowledge of computer science.

-Paper 2: Written assessment – written exam (50%) 1 ½ hours theoretical knowledge from a range of computer science content.
+Paper 2: Written assessment – written exam (50%) 1.45 hours: Theoretical knowledge from a range of computer science content.